On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: Discussion and Numerical Examples

 In Fig. \ref{fig:GICresult2}, the achievable symmetric secrecy rate in Corollaries \ref{cor:cor_ach_weakint} and \ref{cor:cor_ach_highint} are plotted against $\alpha$, for $C_G=0$ and $P=100$.
 Also plotted is the outer bound on the symmetric rate in case of GSIC without the secrecy constraint at receiver~\cite{wang-TIT-2011}.
 While plotting the outer bound with secrecy constraint, the minimum of the outer bounds derived in this work and outer bounds in \cite{wang-TIT-2011,he-CISS-2009,tang-TIT-2011} is taken for the $C_G=0$ case.
 When $(0 \leq \alpha \leq 1)$, the achievable secrecy rate decreases with increase in the value $\alpha$.
 At $\alpha=1$, the achievable secrecy rate becomes zero.
-But, with further increase in the value of $\alpha$, remains an increasing function of $\alpha$ till around $\alpha=1.5$, after which the achievable secrecy rate starts to decrease with $\alpha$.
-This is due to the fact that the rate of the dummy message sent by one of the users, say user~$j$, is chosen such that it can be decoded and subtracted from the received signal at the receiver~$i$ $(i \neq j)$, but the other receiver $j$ is not able to decode the dummy message.
-As the value of $\alpha$ increases beyond $1.5$, the dummy message does not help much in ensuring secrecy of the non-cooperate private message at receiver~$j$.
-Also, there is a positive penalty in the achievable rate due to the secrecy constraint at receivers (compared to the rate achievable without the secrecy constraints), except in the weak interference regime.
+The figure also reveals an interesting trade off between stochastic encoding and dummy message transmission in the high interference regime.
+Initially, as $\alpha$ increases, receiver~$i$ can decode more of the interference caused due to the dummy message transmission by transmitter~$j$, $j \neq i$, which, along with a relatively minimal rate loss due to stochastic encoding, leads to a net increase in rate with $\alpha$.
+However, with further increase in $\alpha$, the loss in rate due to stochastic encoding eventually outweighs the gain in rate due to the receiver's ability to decode the dummy message, as the transmissions need to be protected against a stronger cross-channel.
+Hence, for $\alpha \geq 1.5$, the achievable secrecy rate starts decreasing with $\alpha$.